kamadorueda/machine/README.md

-# Kamadorueda's development machine, as code
+# My development machine, as code

 1. Make sure your system has `curl` installed